 General Fund: Transfers out were greater than budgeted due to revenue that was not received by the end of the fiscal year and increased special education costs.
+General administration was higher than anticipated due to increased hiring needs.

-Federal, State, and Local Grant Programs Fund: Community services, purchased services (contracted), and transfers out had an unfavorable variance as a result of Title and ESSER funding.
+Federal, State, and Local Grant Programs Fund: Community services and transfers out had an unfavorable variance as a result of ESSER III funding.